EU AI Act Article 50: What Marketing Agencies Need to Know Before August 2026

 Major Professional Indemnity insurers are now adding AI exclusions to their policies.
 RSA's UK Head of PI has confirmed they are "assuming but not yet pricing for Gen AI exposures."

-This means a claim arising from undisclosed AI-generated content that breaches Article 50 may not be covered by your PI policy.
+This means a claim arising from undisclosed AI generated content that breaches Article 50 may not be covered by your PI policy.

 Your compliance risk is uninsured.

 Red Flag AI Pro now scans marketing copy for EU AI Act Article 50 compliance, alongside 15 other risk categories covering FTC, CMA, ASA, GDPR, ACCC and CASL regulations.
+Sentinel, the agency tier, creates a signed, timestamped audit trail for every piece of copy reviewed before publication, exactly the documentation your agency needs when the law comes into force.

 Summary: What To Do Before 2 August 2026